Ion Vlădoiu: Final years

 In the following years, Vlădoiu played three games during the 1998 World Cup qualifiers, and scored once in a 4–0 win over Azerbaijan in the Euro 2000 qualifiers.
 On 3 September 2000, he made his last appearance for the national team in a 1–0 home win over Lithuania in the 2002 World Cup qualifiers.

 For representing his country at two final tournaments, Vlădoiu was decorated by then President of Romania, Traian Băsescu on 25 March 2008, with the Ordinul "Meritul Sportiv" – (The Medal of "Sportive Merit") Class III.

 Managerial career

 Vlădoiu had his first coaching experience in early 2006 at the "Străini de Fotbal" (Football Foreigners) TV show where he had to coach a group of 16 young men who had no experience with football.

 He started his professional coaching career in 2006 at second league team FC Snagov.
 In October 2006 he went to first league side Național București which he led in four games, without securing a single victory.
 In the 2008–09 season he was the assistant of Mircea Rednic at Dinamo București.
 In 2010, Vlădoiu was appointed head coach at Argeș Pitești, but left the team about two weeks later because of the poor conditions at the club.
+From June 2025 to February 2026, he was an assistant for Andrei Prepeliță at Unirea Slobozia.

 Personal life

+In 1994, Vlădoiu was named Honorary Citizen of Bucharest.

 Sports commentator Ilie Dobre wrote a book about him titled Jean Vlădoiu - o stea printre stele (Jean Vlădoiu - a star among stars), which was released in 1996.